 Imagine this bay once busy with sailing coasters trading to Wales, carrying Cornish slate and copper ore, or returning with coal.
 Irish vessels would be laden with butter, pork, and linen.
 Exotic ivory, palm oil and gold dust from Africa, hides and horns from Argentina, coffee and spices from the Dutch East Indies, rum and sugar from West Indies - a busy and noisy bay.

 Continue along the grassy cliff-top, St Ives Bay opens up on your left and the vast horizon spreads out before you.
-Walk past steps down to the beach and a small parking area on your right.
+On the left you can look down to the beach and you will walk past the small parking area on your right.

 Standing lonely on the reef known as the Stones, the lighthouse was built in 1859 following outcry due to the loss of all hands aboard the SS Nile, a 700 ton steamer wrecked upon the rocks.
 At 26m high and with a range of 12 miles (19.2km) (depending on the weather) the lighthouse was manned until 1934.
 The Garland, a 700 ton Steamer, was wrecked here on 30 January 1649, carrying the clothes and possessions of Prince Charles (later King Charles II) on the very same day King Charles I was executed.
 Of the 60 aboard only a man, a boy and a dog survived.

-The path joins the road briefly and then carries straight on where the road bends to the right.
+The path joins the road briefly, take care to watch out for vehicles at this point, and then carries straight on where the road bends to the right.
 Follow the coast path along the cliff top with the sands of Godrevy Cove below you.
 Turn right by the path to the beach and head through the meadow field.
 Climb over the stone stile and carry on up the stony slope towards the headland.

 On a clear day, Trevose Head is just visible in the far distance.
 As you look up the coast, keep your eyes open for dolphins, seals and basking sharks as they are all common visitors to Cornish waters.
 There are countless coves and caves woven into the cliffs on your left, some perhaps still containing the bones and black souls of drowned pirates along with remnants of their bounty.